Finding a Fair Scoring Function for Top-$k$ Selection: From Hardness to Practice: Practical algorithms

 Our algorithm in 2-D is an adaptation of an algorithm in \cite{chan1999remarks}, which itself was also briefly outlined in \cite{basch1996reporting}.
-The algorithm presented in \cite{chan1999remarks} did not discuss how to handle degeneracies, but we will do so here.

-For completeness, we briefly describe the general idea of the algorithm in~\cite{chan1999remarks}; details can be found in that paper.
+For completeness, we briefly describe its general idea; details can be found in that paper.
 The algorithm uses a vertical sweep-line, moving from left to right over the set of lines, to compute the $(k-1)$-level in 2-D. Specifically, at all times during the sweep, the algorithm tracks the input line that has $k-1$ lines above it and $n-k$ lines below it.
 For this purpose, two kinetic priority queues, $S_1$ and $S_2$ are used. $S_1$ (resp. $S_2$) is a min-priority (resp. max-priority) queue and it contains the $k$ (resp. $n-k$) lines with largest (resp. smallest) $y$-coordinate values at their intersection points with the sweep-line.
 Viewing the $x$-coordinate of the sweep-line as ``time'', the kinetic priority queue looks ahead for the time instant when the minimum (resp. maximum) element of $S_1$ (resp. $S_2$) changes and updates the corresponding queue, where the minimum (resp. maximum) element is the lowest (resp. highest) line in the queue at the current sweep-line position.
 There are three events to consider during the sweep: The time when the minimum (resp. maximum) element of $S_1$ (resp. $S_2$) changes and the time when the minimum line in $S_1$ and the maximum line in $S_2$ cross.
 The algorithm processes the earliest of these three events first and updates the data structures accordingly.

-Our implementation of the kinetic priority queue uses the following operations for event processing: \textsc{Top()} to return the current minimum or maximum (depending on the queue being queried). \textsc{\mbox{NextEventTime()}} to return the closest time instant (in the future) when the minimum (or maximum) of the queue changes or an internal data structure event for bookkeeping occurs. \textsc{Advance()} to advance time and update the minimum (or maximum) as needed.
-And, \textsc{Repace()} to replace the minimum (or maximum) of the queue (as explained later in the section).
-Here we use the kinetic tournament tree~\cite{basch1996reporting} for implementing the kinetic priority queue.
+The kinetic priority queue uses the following operations for event processing: \textsc{Top()} to return the current minimum or maximum element (depending on the queue being queried). \textsc{\mbox{NextEventTime()}} to return the closest time instant (in the future) when the minimum (or maximum) of the queue changes or an internal data structure event for bookkeeping occurs. \textsc{Advance()} to advance time and update the minimum (or maximum) as needed.
+In particular, we add the \textsc{Repace()} operation to replace the minimum (or maximum) of the queue, which is relevant for addressing one of the key challenges (explained later).